Custom Upstreams act as a scaffold for new sites, allowing developers and site owners of any skill level to kickoff projects at warp speed.

-Not only does this workflow free up developer time, it establishes a sustainable and scalable process for handling updates across massive site portfolios.
+The Custom Upstream workflow frees up developer time, and establishes a sustainable and scalable process for handling updates across massive site portfolios.

 New features and functionality can be continuously developed in the Custom Upstream repository, then distributed to each site, where they can be applied with a single click by site owners.

 See how Forum One uses this process to build, launch, and manage nearly 200 satellite sites for Fairfax County Public Schools in this case study.

 Spend less time doing non-core activities and reclaim lost billable hours where it counts most.
 Custom Upstreams help improve support efficiency by empowering non-technical clients and junior developers to handle lower-level support issues, such as creating a new site or applying updates.
 This gives advanced developers more time to focus on higher-level support work and new features.